alafezai/BigDataProt-ique/docs/Architecture.md

 4. **Protein Annotation**:
    - A **label propagation algorithm** is applied to propagate annotations from annotated proteins to unannotated ones.
-   - Propagated annotations include EC numbers and GO terms.
+   - Propagated annotations include EC numbers.

 5. **Storage and Querying**:
    - The protein graph is stored in a graph database (**Neo4j**).